 Let's quickly dive into the details:

 About Sangla Valley – Himachal Pradesh

 Sangla, nestled in the Baspa Valley, is known in the traveling community as the locus of many explorations and trekking trails.
-With lots of little homestays and camping arrangements near the river, you get to truly experience the love of the Kinnauri clan.
-Of course, the added bonus of forested slopes in the greater Himalayan range only exemplifies the Pahadi charm of the place.
+With lots of little homestays and camping arrangements near the river, you get to experience the love of the Kinnauri clan truly.
+Of course, the bonus of forested slopes in the greater Himalayan range only exemplifies the Pahadi charm of the place.

 Sangla is situated at a height of 8,900 Ft and is located in the Baspa Valley of Kinnaur district.
-In fact, the town is so famous, the Baspa valley is often called the Sangla Valley.
-Blessed with apple orchards, apricots, walnuts, cedar trees, glacial streams with a LOT of trout fish and of course, the fir trees; Sangla is a nature lover’s paradise.
+The town is so famous; the Baspa valley is often called the Sangla Valley.
+Blessed with apple orchards, apricots, walnuts, cedar trees, glacial streams with a LOT of trout fish, and, of course, the fir trees; Sangla is a nature lover’s paradise.
 Heck, it is bona fide nirvana!

 Sangla is at a distance of 223 km from Shimla, the state capital of Himachal Pradesh.
 Sangla tends to be the center of Kinnaur valley and often remains the spot that is most commercially explored in the region, thanks to its location and connectivity.
 Tourists club Chitkul trip with Sangla to cover this part of Kinnaur sightseeing.